webpack/webpack.js.org/content/guides/webpack-and-typescript.md

  devtool: 'inline-source-map',
 };
 ```

-First we add a new loader called source-map-loader.
+First we add a new loader called `source-map-loader`.

 To install it run:

 `npm install --save-dev source-map-loader`.